Rfam/rfam-docs/docs/source/rfam-cloud.rst

 The only difference between creating a new family and updating an existing one is that the ``SEED`` and ``DESC`` files are retrieved from Rfam::

   rfco.pl <RF0XXXX>
+  cd <RF0XXXX>

-After that, follow the family building instructions from **Step 3**.
+After that, follow the family building instructions: :ref:`rfam-cloud:3.
+Find similar sequences using rfsearch`.

 Copying files to and from Rfam cloud
 ------------------------------------